 Essential reading: Wearables that won’t break the bank

 Most fitness trackers keep tabs on steps, distance, calories and activity.
 They will also give you a little buzz if you’ve been sedentary for a specific period of time, which is helpful to keep you moving throughout the day.
+More and more research points to the dangers of leading a sedentary lifestyle.

-The more advanced ones will also feature a GPS for more precise measuring of distance.
+The more advanced ones also feature built-in GPS for more precise measuring of distance.
 If your primary activity is walking, hiking or running, pretty much any brand will do.
 Not so if you get most of your activity by cycling, working an elliptical, walking on a treadmill, swimming or mountain climbing.
 Be sure to select a tracker that can capture data for the specific activity or sport you do most.

 Sleep tracking is also becoming a common feature.
 Sleep plays a vital role in good health and well-being throughout your life.
 Wearables vary greatly in terms of information they provide, ranging from simply monitoring total time to providing details on various stages of sleep such as light, deep and REM sleep.
-Many devices also have silent alarms that vibrate on your wrist to wake you up without disturbing your partner.
+Many devices also have silent alarms that vibrate to wake you up without disturbing your partner.

 Essential reading: Best devices for advanced sleep monitoring